nagybianka/nagybianka.eu/_posts/2012-11-04-natural-products-toys-for-babies.md

 ---
+layout: post
 title:  Natural products/toys for babies
 date:   2012-11-04
 ---

 Five months ago I became a mom of a sweet little girl.
 The first months were overwhelming and hard, recovering from child birth, trying to figure out what to do, how to care for our baby, dealing with unsolicited advice from grand parents, great grand parents, people on the street, etc were not helping to cope with the insecurities.
 Now that we have more or less our routine, things got a little bit easier.
 Getting up once/twice a night is still hard, but it will improve in couple of months.
 I hope.